runsascoded/apvd/README.md

 [quartic.js](https://www.npmjs.com/package/quartic) (last release 2008)
 Core code is from a [web solver](http://www.akiti.ca/Quad4Deg.html) written by [David Binner](http://www.akiti.ca/ContactPage.html)

+[^1]: The "missing region penalty" should be proportional to the distance each shape is from the required region existing.
+This would allow shapes to rotate to get closer, whereas currently I just move their centers closer together, which often ends up thrashing against added error in other regions.

+[^2]: Currently, absolute difference between target and actual region sizes is all that is considered.
+Incorporating relative error is appealing, but it raises questions about what to do with missing or erroneous (shouldn't exist but do) regions.
+A mix of absolute and relative may be most intuitive/aesthetic; maybe a region with target 1 but size 2 is "as bad as" a target 10 that's actually 12 (twice the absolute error, but smaller relative error)…

 [runsascoded/shapes]: https://github.com/runsascoded/shapes
 [Ben Frederickson]: https://github.com/benfred
 [benfred generator]: https://www.benfrederickson.com/venn-diagrams-with-d3.js/